Cicada Mud Tubes

 If you're finding the mud tubes of cicadas, it is probably already too late to do anything about all the cicadas that were in those tunnels because in summer, those cicadas will have already left them behind.
 But, it is important to remove the conditions in your yard that make cicadas target it.
 In this specific case, the removal of all tree saplings will give future cicadas less reason to target this property.

 Remember, if you have issues with cicadas, or any other pest, give Action Pest Control a Call.
-Our experienced professionals have the training and expertise to handle any pest issue you throw at us.
+Our experienced home pest control professionals have the training and expertise to handle any pest issue you throw at us.
 Don’t let pests stress you out.
 Take action and get Action.
 Action Pest Control.